Skip to main content

 • Make sure the step type is Phone call.

-• Choose your outbound agent from the Agent dropdown
+• Choose your outbound agent from the Agent dropdown (for example, Outbound Demo Assistant).

 2. Under When to place call:

 • Select At the earliest eligible time.
-This means:

 3. For this first campaign, do not add additional steps:

-each contact gets one outbound call from your agent, during the allowed window.
+You now have a one-step call flow: each contact gets one outbound call during the allowed window.

 5. Assign a caller number

-Go to the Configure your settings section.
+Go to Configure your settings.

 • Choose Select from numbers.